 No money shall change hands while in Honduras.
 This includes monetary gifts to children, families or staff and the funding to cover the cost of a perceived need while in Honduras.
-All donations must be sent to the EHMI office in Woburn, MA or to El Hogar Projects (Canada) so that funding can be allocated to priority areas, and so that the donor will receive a tax receipt.
-Exceptions to this rule are the following: the purchase of a meal to share with the students (optional and at the discretion of Honduran staff), the purchase of groceries for a home visit (optional and at the discretion of Honduran staff) or the purchase of refreshments in the volunteer house.
+All donations must be sent to the EHMI office in Andover, MA or to El Hogar Projects (Canada) so that funding can be allocated to priority areas, and so that the donor will receive a tax receipt.
+Exceptions to this rule can be discussed with the manager of Communications and International Relations.